reframe-hpc/reframe/running/README.md

 ## Execution modes

-Reframe 2.5 permits you to define different *execution modes* of the framework.
+From version 2.5 onward, Reframe permits users to define different *execution modes* of the framework.
 An execution mode is merely a set of predefined command-line options that will be passed to Reframe when this mode is invoked.
 You can define execution modes per system in the Reframe's configuration file.
 For example, one could define a global `maintenance` execution mode as follows in the `settings.py` file: